Formal Verification of Multi-Paxos for Distributed Consensus: Introduction

-Paxos has often been difficult to understand since it was created in the late 1980s~\cite{lam-paxos-history}.
-Lamport later wrote a much simpler description of the phases of the algorithm but only for Basic Paxos~\cite{Lam01paxos}.
-Lamport, Merz, and Doligez~\cite{lam12basicproof} wrote a formal specification and proof of Basic Paxos in TLA+~\cite{Lam02book} and TLAPS~\cite{tlaps15}.
-Many efforts, especially in recent years, have been spent on formal specification and verification of Multi-Paxos, but they use more restricted or less direct language models, some mixed in large systems with many unrelated functionalities, or handle other variants of Paxos than Multi-Paxos, as discussed in Section~\ref{sec-related}.
-What is lacking is formal specification and proof of the exact phases of Multi-Paxos, in a most direct and general language like TLA+~\cite{Lam02book}, with a complete proof that is mechanically checked, and a general method for doing such specifications and proofs in a more feasible way.
+Paxos has often been difficult to understand since it was first introduced~\cite{lamport1998part}.
+Lamport later wrote a simpler description of the phases of the algorithm but only for Basic Paxos~\cite{lamport2001paxos}.
+Lamport et al.~\cite{basicpaxos2014} wrote a formal specification of Basic Paxos in \tlaplus{}, Lamport's Temporal Logic of Actions~\cite{lamport2002specifying}, and a proof of the safety property of the algorithm in TLAPS, the \tlaplus{} Proof System~\cite{tlaps}.
+Many efforts, especially in recent years, have been spent on formal specification and verification of Multi-Paxos, but they use more restricted or less direct language models, some with reformulated algorithms, and some mixed in large systems, as discussed in Section~\ref{sec-related}.
+What is lacking is formal specification and proof of the exact phases of Multi-Paxos, in a most direct way in a general language like \tlaplus{}~\cite{lamport2002specifying}, with a complete proof that is mechanically checked, and a general method for doing such specifications and proofs in a more feasible way.

-This paper addresses this challenge.
-We describe a formal specification of Multi-Paxos written in TLA+, and a complete proof written and automatically checked using TLAPS.
-Building on Lamport, Merz, and Doligez's specification and proof for Basic Paxos, we aim to facilitate the understanding of multi-Paxos and its proof by minimizing the difference from those for Basic Paxos.
-The key change in the specification is to replace operations involving two numbers with those involving a set of 3-tuples, for each of a set of processes, exactly capturing the minimum conceptual difference between Basic Paxos and Multi-Paxos.
+This article addresses this challenge.
+We describe a formal specification of Multi-Paxos written in \tlaplus{}, and a complete proof written and automatically checked using TLAPS.
+Building on Lamport et al.'s specification and proof for Basic Paxos, we aim to facilitate the understanding of Multi-Paxos and its proof by minimizing the difference from those for Basic Paxos.
+The key change in the specification is to replace operations involving two numbers with those involving a set of 3-tuples, for each process, exactly capturing the minimum conceptual difference between Basic Paxos and Multi-Paxos.
 However, the proof becomes significantly more difficult because of the handling of sets and tuples in place of two numbers.